 Even though the quality of the lens adapters became better and better due to firmware updates, working with Canon lenses on the Sony bodies was always just a compromise.
 Then, on July 9th 2020, Canon finally introduced a state-of-the-art mirrorless system camera that I a long time was waiting for, the Canon EOS R5.
 In terms of specifications, it was at least equal to the current Sony cameras, and in many points even clearly superior to them.
 I didn’t hesitate to order the camera on the day of the presentation, a month later I held it in my hands and I am thrilled.
 Many of my experience reports about the Canon EOS R5 can be found here on my website.
 I have already sold all my Sony equipment completely.

 The EOS R5 has a fantastic high-resolution electronic viewfinder, and for the first time, I don’t miss the optical viewfinder of DSLR cameras.
 In addition, it has a high sensor resolution of 45 megapixels and excellent high-ISO capabilities, which rivals the Sony sensors in terms of performance.
 The eye autofocus works perfectly with people and animals (even birds).
 Portraits taken with my Canon EF 85mm f1.2L USM II are much sharper than before.
 The TS-E 17mm f/4L also works great with the electronic viewfinder and now even with image stabilizer!
-My proven 5DS R will now be degraded to a second body.
+My proven 5DS R was degraded to a second body.

 Here on my website I would like to show you some of my photos from recent times.
 I have also prepared detailed reports of our long-distance travels, which might be useful, if you are planning similar trips.
 In addition, you will find current tips and field reports about photographic equipment and software in my blog.
 I would be happy to receive your comments and suggestions.

-Willich in November 2021,
+Willich in September 2024,

 Dr. Gerd-Uwe Neukamp